thomasgalvin/InterviewQuestions/README.md

 That's what this project is for.

+`InterviewQuestions` contains two collections of problems: one for Java Developers, and one for Web Developers.

+## Java Developer Questions ##

-`InterviewQuestions` is a collection of Maven projects, each of which contains a method for the candidate to implement and a unit test to make sure they did it right.
+`JavaDeveloper` is a collection of Maven projects, each of which contains a method for the candidate to implement and a unit test to make sure they did it right.
 If the unit test passes, so do they.
 And if it fails, you get to see how they deal with a setback, how they debug the problem, and how they check their own thinking in search of the correct answer.

-## Using this project ##
+### Using this project ###

 To use this project, clone it: